OR A Permission Slip To Put Personality First In Your Business

 How many times have you heard the same message from different people only to finally receive it from that one person who just seems to speak your language?

-THAT is the difference between a faceless, monotonous company and one who puts its heart front and center to speak directly to you.
+THAT is the difference between a faceless, monotonous company and one that puts its heart front and center to speak directly to you.

 If you're reading this, it's for a reason.